uric/cosmo-docs/how-it-works.md

 ## <a name="Agents">Agents</a>

-Cloudify agents are extended celery workers. an agent can be located remote to the Node it manipulates or collocated on the same host.
-Cloudify have agent(s) on the management VM to perform IaaS tasks (such as host creation) and other remote tasks (such as agent installation using SSH on new application hosts)
+Cloudify agents are based on celery daemons & workers. an agent can be located remote to the Node it manipulates (by default on the Cloudify Manager VM) or collocated on the same host.
+Manager side agents are one (by default) or more per deployment.
+Cloudify manager side agents are used typically to execute IaaS API invocation tasks (such as host creation) and other remote tasks (such as agent installation using SSH on new application hosts).

+Cloudify agents perform the following functionality:
+* **Plugin Installation** - The agent gets instructions about the plugins it should use and load them.
+Plugins can be added dynamically at runtime
+* **Operation Execution** - The agents get tasks from the workflow that are instruction for Operation (method) execution on a specific plugin.
+The agent assigns one of its workers to handle the task

 ## <a name="Plugins">Plugins</a>
 Plugins are python facades for any third party tool you want to use with any Cloudify workflow execution.
 Notable examples are plugins for IaaS APIs, plugins for Configuration Management tools and even plugins for installation of monitoring agents

+The plugin has methods that correspondes to Node Interface Operations.
+These methods are decorated with `@operation` decorator and get the `context` argument that holds handlers to node runtime properties, the plugin logger, and in case of a relationship task to the other Node in the relationship.
+## Logs and Events
+Cloudify offers logs & events as the maintroubleshooting and tracing tools:
+* **Events** - Cloudify report user facing events for any step in workflow and task execution.
+The events are in JSON format and have all the relevant context included.
+* **Logs** - Cloudify has a logger that enriches log entries with all relevant context information.
+### Log & Event gathering mechanism

 # Supported Clouds & Tools
 ## Clouds and Virtualization